About ArgoCD Tracking ID

 <application-name>

-In ArgoCD, a "non-self-referencing" resource is one whose tracking ID does not refer to the resource itself.
+In ArgoCD, a "Non-self-referencing" resource refers to a resource whose Tracking ID does not refer to the resource itself.

 argocd.argoproj.io/tracking-id: dev-fluent-bit:apps/DaemonSet:fluent-bit/fluent-bit

-As you can see, this is a Fluent Bit DaemonSet, and we can get the following information from it:
+As you can see, this is a DaemonSet of Fluent Bit.
+From this, you can obtain the following information:

 • dev-fluent-bit